DD-Ranking: Rethinking the Evaluation of Dataset Distillation: Additional Experiment Results

 \section{Additional Experiment Results}

 Results from Table~\ref{tab_cifar10_main} to Table~\ref{tab_in1k_main} are computed by letting $\lambda=0.5$.
 By default, we treat the hard label recovery and improvement over random equally important.
 In Table~\ref{tab_cifar10_ipc1} to Table~\ref{tab_in1k_ipc50}, we report the LRS results under different $\lambda$.
 A larger $\lambda$ gives higher priority to IOR, and a smaller $\lambda$ focuses more on HLR.
 We encourage future newly proposed DD methods to enhance both HLR and IOR.
+From Table~\ref{tab_cifar10_main_std} to Table~\ref{tab_in1k_main_std}, we provide the standard deviations for all benchmark results computed under 5 runs with different random seeds.